 To connect your Nest to the internet:

-• As your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, put in your password.
+• After your Nest scans available networks, locate your Wi-Fi and, if you have one, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: